maximkoshel/brick_breaker/README.md

 # What I've learned

-* Working with GIT BASH - first time using to write this project
+* Working with GIT BASH

 * Random function